jacklehamster/firebase/world-canvas/README.md

 ______

-This is a regular drawing program that allows drawing, dragging the canvas and zooming (colors will come later).
+This is a real-time collaborative drawing program with the following features:
+- drawing
+- moving canvas and zooming
+- eyedrop and color palette.

 It is virtually infinite.
 The canvas is divided as a grid of 200x200 cells, and each cell is a separate Firebase location.
 As we move the canvas around, revealing more cells, the Firebase data gets loaded further and we end up with more drawings.